Diplex09/whac-a-mole/README.md

-# whac_a_mole
+# Whac a mole

-Whac a mole game developed with Unreal Engine 5.
+Whac a mole videogame developed with Unreal Engine 5.